YevShch/Fyra-i-rad-/specification.md

 2. **Som användare vill jag inte kunna göra förbjudna drag, dvs. inte kunna lägga till brickor i en full kolumn eller efter det att någon har vunnit, så att spelreglerna följs.

 ### Detailed specs

+#### Initialization:
  * When board a created a property called matrix should be set to an empty board. ('initialize the matrix property as an empty board when a Board is created')
 * An empty board should be a two-demensional array of 7x6 elements where each element should be a string containing a space ' '. ('check that the board has 6 rows and 7 columns')
+#### Rendering the Board:
+The `render` method should:
+* Print the current state of the board to the console in a formatted way, showing each cell separated by vertical bars and rows separated by horizontal lines.

+#### Making a Move:
-* There should method named makeMove.
+* There should method named `makeMove`.
 The first argument should be color (a string value of either 'X' or 'O') and the second argument should be which column you want to place your piece on.
-* Make move should return true for a valid move and place the piece on the board.
+* `makeMove` should return true for a valid move and place the piece on the board.
 For an invalid move (there is already a piece in the position, it is not the player with the specified colors turn or the game is over) the method should return false and not change the board.
 * If a valid move is made the the whose turn it is should be updated.
 Up to the developer how to remember this state.
-(Sometimes implementation specifics are up to the programmer, since we will not run tests directly to see how the program remembers whose turn.)

-* Skapa en function winCneck.
-Den ska returnera true när någon har vunnit, och returnera false när det inte finns något vinstkombination.
-Den ska innehålla vinst kombination (horisontel, vertikal och två diagonala).

-* Skapa en function drawCheck.
-Den ska returnera true när spelet är avgjord, när alla celler är fulla och inte matchar något vinstkombination.
+#### Checking for a Win
+* Create a method `winCneck`.
+The `winCheck` method should:
+* - Check all possible winning combinations (horizontal, vertical, and diagonal) for four consecutive pieces of the same color.
+* - Return the winning color ('X' or 'O') if a winning combination is found.
+* - Return false if no winning combination is found.

+#### Checking for a Draw:
+* Skapa en function `drawCheck`.
+The `drawCheck` method should:
+* - Return true if the board is full (no empty spaces) and there is no winner, indicating a draw.
+* - Return false if the game is not a draw.

 ### To test
-:white_check_mark: 1.
+:x: 1.
 Check that the matrix property is defined when a Board is created;
-:white_check_mark: 2.
+:x: 2.
 Initialize the matrix property as an empty board when a Board is created;
-:white_check_mark: 3.
+:x: 3.
 Check that the board have 6 rows and 7 columns.

-:white_check_mark: 4.
+:x:4.
 Verify that the makeMove method exists.
 :x: 5.
 Check that the makeMove method takes color and column as its arguments.
 :x: 6.
 Ensure that color can only be 'X' or 'O'.
 :x: 7.
 Verify that the `makeMove` function returns `false` for an invalid column input: